HighHarmonics2/livecoding/README.md

 ---

 ### No License
-I do not license my work.
+There is no license.
 Anything here can be used for any purpose, with or without attribution.